jrsalata/jrsalata.github.io/content/honors/showcase1.md

 > I am a computer nerd that loves using the skills I learn to solve practical problems _for people_.
 I enjoy camping and taking pictures of the outdoors _to capture moments that most of us miss_.
 I do my best to make healthy personal connections with those I meet and hear their stories _to understand them better_.
 I am ambitious and organized in my work _because I care about the work I do_. _I am someone who never wants to stop learning and growing because the world is constantly changing in new and exciting ways._

 Nothing from my original statement was removed.
-Afterall, it is still me.
+After all, it is still me.
 But I added some details and refined who I am.
 Despite those additions, I don't think a single paragraph of statements and accurately describe anyone.
 There are many qualities of people that can not be captured by words or stories.
 Many qualities are better captured by one's actions and work rather than words on a page.

 # Journey Map